Chiropractors use only their hands and manual techniques to provide treatment to their patients.

 This is why a cold laser has become one of the important chiropractic tools that not only encourages cell function and helps them heal but treats injured areas effectively.

 However, to get the ultimate pain relieved in the spinal cord, a patient has to take several sittings for chiropractic therapy sessions.
 But this is one of the appealing treatments for those who don’t want to go for non-steroidal anti-inflammatory drugs (NSAIDs) for pain relief or for those who are reluctant to take OTC medicines.

 With Transcutaneous Electrical Nerve Stimulation therapy, a belt-like strap having electrodes is placed around the waist or the affected spinal area.
 TENS vary in size and stimulation capacity.
 They are operated through batteries and can be worn at work and home easily to reduce back pain.
 The device enables patients to keep the pain stimulation in control and reduce the pain episodes when they are at work.

 Interferential Current – IFC resembles TENS therapy greatly.
 In IFC, high-frequency electrical impulses are used to diminish and eliminate pain episodes.
 This is a great therapy option for sensitive skin patients because high frequency shows less resistance in relieving pain as compared to TENS.

 In addition, IFC therapies are used for treating acute spinal pain, on the other hand, TENS therapies are more likely performed for chronic pain relief.

 4. Electromyography (EMG)

 MyoVision is an EMG device that is used to measure muscle contraction.
-It is a very quick process that takes only 90 seconds for a chiropractor if the nervous system and the spine are working efficiently.
+It is a quick process that takes only 90 seconds for a chiropractor if the nervous system and the spine are working efficiently.